AmirDuka/nodeyqr/readme.md

 node.js Regina

-this project its to learn CSS, HTML,JS
+this project its to learn CSS, HTML,JS, Node.js and Monogo.db

+1. [html] /html/readme.md